10 things on Bayern Munich’s serial-winning France defender Lucas Hernandez

 9. Bayern are even better when he plays

-Incredibly, Hernandez has lost only three in 56 Bundesliga appearances since joining Bayern in 2019, winning 46 times during that period.
+Incredibly, Hernandez has lost only five of 74 Bundesliga appearances since joining Bayern in 2019, winning 60 times in Germany.

 And you can hardly lay blame at his door for the first Bayern defeat with Hernandez in the side; a 2-1 loss to Eintracht Frankfurt on Matchday 22 of 2020/21, in which the defender made an eight-minute cameo at the death, with the score already 2-1 in Die Adler’s favour.

-Across a combined 98 outings in all competitions for the record Bundesliga champions, Hernandez has been on the losing side on just six occasions.
+Across a combined 107 outings in all competitions for the record Bundesliga champions, Hernandez has been on the losing side on just eight occasions.

 10. He’s a serial winner

-Hernandez’s mantlepiece is currently decked with winners’ medals for the Bundesliga (two), DFB Cup, German Supercup, World Cup, UEFA Champions League, Europa League, FIFA Club World Cup, UEFA Supercup (two) and the UEFA Nations League.
+Hernandez’s mantlepiece is currently decked with winners’ medals for the Bundesliga (three), DFB Cup, German Supercup (two), World Cup, UEFA Champions League, Europa League, FIFA Club World Cup, UEFA Supercup (two) and the UEFA Nations League.